6.5. Recruitment and Hiring in Policing

 Oral Board Story

 I have been a panel member on dozens of entry-level police officer oral board interviews.
 I was always amazed at how unprepared the candidates were.
-Once during one oral board interview one candidate, was asked: “Tell us about yourself,” to which the candidate began by rolling his eyes towards the ceiling while he chomped on his gum and proceeded to say: “hmm…..well……hmm” and then he put his right hand into his right pant’s pocket and began jingling his keys.
+Once during one oral board interview, one candidate was asked: “Tell us about yourself,” to which the candidate began by rolling his eyes towards the ceiling while he chomped on his gum and proceeded to say: “hmm…..well……hmm” and then he put his right hand into his right pant’s pocket and began jingling his keys.
 The room was quiet other than the panel members’ thoughts of how this question could have stumped the candidate.
 The candidate proceeded by swallowing loudly and without making eye contact with any of the panel members said: “I am in college and I just broke up with my girlfriend and … hold on…let me think…I know there was something else…could you repeat the question?”

-Therefore, the most poised of us must prepare a handwritten (or typed) pre-determined answer to many such questions, then create study cards (or notes in a smartphone) of the appropriate answer and finally study, study, and study more, and memorize!
+Therefore, the most poised of us must prepare a handwritten (or typed) pre-determined answer to many such questions, then create study cards (or notes on a smartphone) of the appropriate answer, and finally study, study, and study more, and memorize!
 That way when the actual stress hits and the nerves take over, the immediate response will be to go back to what was studied.
 Don’t take my word for it.
 Look it up!
-It is actually a favorite tool and used by police officers regularly in their weapons and defensive tactics training as well.
+It is a favorite tool and is used by police officers regularly in their weapons and defensive tactics training as well.
 Can you think of a more stressful, nerve-racking situation, than having a person threaten or point a weapon at you?
 The way most officers begin to respond to such stressful situations is they revert unknowingly to their training.

 A second example of a female candidate on an oral board interview; a common question on the oral board panel has to do with knowledge of the department the candidate is testing for.
-As I read off the following question to the female candidate, her eyes opened as big as a flying saucer.
+As I read the following question to the female candidate, her eyes opened as big as a flying saucer.
 “Who is the Police Chief of this department?”
 As the clock ticked away the seconds, her mouth continued to slowly open and eventually it completed the fish open mouth look.
 She, of course, did not know the answer.
 As the questions continued, it became apparent that she was going to fail as well, due to her lack of studying.
 My recommendation… if you want to work somewhere, you really should know a little bit about the department, especially who the top cop is!

 Assessment Center/B-Pad- LET Prep

 Assessment centers are not new to police department testing.
-However, they have generally been utilized for management promotional testing, when a police officer tests to be a sergeant or sergeant tests to be a lieutenant.
+However, they have generally been utilized for management promotional testing, when a police officer tests to be a sergeant or a sergeant tests to be a lieutenant.
 With successful results in the previous arena and with the importance of hiring the best candidate, human resources and recruitment divisions have turned towards assessment centers and B-Pad Video Assessment, as an additional layer of testing in the LET Prep, to ensure hiring of the correct candidate.

 B-Pad Video Assessments are completed generally with one candidate at a time.
 A candidate enters a room alone, and a proctor shows the candidate a projector screen and a video camera.
 A video camera records the candidate.
 The proctor starts the video camera recording and leaves the room.
 Once the video starts playing, the candidate must respond towards the screen, and ‘act’ out whatever the candidate feels is the appropriate answer to the situation.
-One such example of the scenario played on the video was of a mentally challenged individual that was asking to return to Mars.
+One such example of the scenario played on the video was of a mentally challenged individual who was asking to return to Mars.
 The individual in the video had a knife.
 The candidate had to talk and act out what should be said to the mentally challenged individual in the video.
 The recording of the candidate is then watched at a later time by a panel of evaluators from the department and graded accordingly.

 Hiring Example

 Candidates are often terrified when it comes to the psych eval and the medical physical.
-One common question I usually get is: “I am currently taking a prescription of an anti-depressant, prescribed by my family doctor because I am bi-polar.
+One common question I usually get is: “I am currently taking a prescription of an anti-depressant, prescribed by my family doctor because I am bipolar.
 Will this keep me from being a police officer?”
 My answer is always, “I do not know.”
-But I further explain that this is not a decision made by the police agency itself, instead the recommendation to hire or not, is made by the psychlogist (who evaluated the psychological evaluation) and the medical doctor (who evaluated the medical/physical).
+But I further explain that this is not a decision made by the police agency itself, instead, the recommendation to hire or not is made by the psychologist (who evaluated the psychological evaluation) and the medical doctor (who evaluated the medical/physical).
 Both doctors will look at the entire psychological and medical profile of the candidate and together make a recommendation to the hiring agency on whether or not the medication and reason for the use of the medication could be an issue.

 Background Investigation-LET Prep